Rodrigo V. Bermeo-Andrade

 - Contributor to the Trademark Working Group for its submissions to the U.S. Trade Representative, Direction for Innovation and Intellectual Property

-- ECUADOR: MEDICINAL CANNABIS - Foreign applicants blaze to the IP Office to secure trademark registration.
+- MEDICINAL CANNABIS - Foreign applicants blaze to the IP Office to secure trademark registration.
 All puns intended. - Nov, 2019

 - How the CrossFit Trademark Avoids Genericide - May, 2018